 I joined Birkbeck College in 2012.
 My research interests include Government Transparency, Open Data, Political Leadership, British Politics, Digital Democracy and Public Policy and Policy-making.
 I have written articles for Governance, Parliamentary Affairs and Public Administration as well as a number of reports and presented evidence to the Justice and Public Administration Select Committees.
 I am also the IRM for the Open Government Partnership.

-To see my current research you can take look at the following:
+To read more about my current research you can take a look at the following:

-- Research blog on Transparency and Open Data here
+- My research blog on Transparency and Open Data here

 - A selection of articles and papers here

 - Follow me on Twitter @benworthy1.